AllenThomasDev/Football-Simulator/README.md

 * Seria A
 * Bundesliga
 * Ligue 1
 #### Note: You can set up your own league by editing teams in odds.py and adding an option in main.py.
 Ensure that you use the correct name. eg. 'Man Utd' will not work , you will have to use 'Manchester United' because that is how it is stored.
-To see the list of valid team names, you can add
+To see the list of valid team names, you can add the following in odds.py
 ```python
 print(df['club'].unique())
 #to playerlist.py and run it seperately